chyr-rpg/PairTradingMonitor/README.md

 # PairMonitor

-**A statistical pair-trading signal bot for US stocks and ETFs, delivered straight to Telegram.**
+**A pair-trading signal bot using unsupervised learning and statistical research for relative-price analysis on US stocks and ETFs, delivered straight to Telegram.**

 > 👉 **Try it now: [t.me/PairResearchBot](https://t.me/PairResearchBot)**